 - short description of the hazard e.g. fallen tree

 If the tree is imminently dangerous please phone us on 01372 474474.

-Any dangerous, nuisance or fallen trees located on social housing land in Elmbridge will need to be reported to Paragon Community Housing Limited as they are the responsible managing party.
+Any dangerous, nuisance or fallen trees located on social housing land in Elmbridge will need to be reported to PA Housing as they are the responsible managing party.
 They can be contacted on 0300 123 2221.

 Trees on road verges and adjacent to the highway are the responsibility of Surrey County Council.

-Any dangerous or nuisance roadside trees will need to be reported to Surrey Country Council via their online reporting page.
+Please report any dangerous or nuisance roadside trees to Surrey Country Council.

 Protected dangerous trees